ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

 4 ros2 action list
 ^^^^^^^^^^^^^^^^^^

-To identify all the actions in your current system, run the command:
+To identify all the actions in the ROS graph, run the command:

 .. code-block:: bash